bbddstory/loop11/README.md

 ### `npm i`

-The project needs to send requests to an endpoint with CORS enabled, which prevented access (although I don't know whether that's part of the exercise).
+The project needs to send requests to an endpoint with CORS enabled, which prevented access (although I did't know whether that was part of the exercise).
 So I had to use a proxy for it.
 Please execute the following script:

 ### `npm run proxy`